fisherevans/ha2trmnl/README.md

 - Call the HomeAssistant entity API to get all entities
 - Call the HomeAssistant websocket API to get all labels assigned in the UI
 - Compute some metrics/aggregates based on entity states
-- Send a simple JSON payloads to a TRMNL webhook
+- Send a simple JSON payloads to a TRMNL webhook for a Private Plugin

 I added a `Dockerfile` that wraps this script to run it in a container as a CronJob.